 How To Use Body Scrub

-You'll be surprised at how much effect body exfoliation has on the skin.
-Our skin is constantly exposed to daily irritants and impurities which can prevent us from having healthy and smooth skin.
-Most people tend to focus more on the face and pay less attention to their skin, and this isn't right!
+You'll be surprised how much body exfoliation affects your skin.
+Our skin is constantly exposed to daily irritants and impurities that may prevent healthy and smooth skin.
+Most people tend to focus more on their faces and pay less attention to their skin, and this isn't right!

-The same care you give to your face should be applied to your body as well.
-In fact, that's why there are tons of body soaps, body creams and body scrubs in the market.
+The same care you give to your face should also be applied to your body.
+That's why there are tons of body soaps, body creams, and body scrubs on the market.

 Using an exfoliating body scrub helps remove dead skin cells from your skin so you can have smoother skin.
-However, you don't just purchase any exfoliating body scrub you see in a local store, you need to be sure of its components and of course application.
+However, don't just purchase any exfoliating body scrub in a local store.
+You must be sure of its components and, of course, its application.

-In this article, we'll be giving you the latest skincare tips which include; how to use a body scrub, what to look out for in exfoliating products and the benefits of incorporating body scrubs into your skincare routine.
+This article gives you the latest skin care tips on how to use body scrub, what to look out for in exfoliating products, and the benefits of incorporating body scrubs into your skin care routine.

 What Is Body Scrub?

-Body scrubs are categorized as skin care products that are used to remove dead cells from the skin without being harmful to your skin.
-Body scrubs are is a must-use in your body care routine if you want healthier-looking skin.
+Body scrubs are skin care products used to remove dead cells from the skin without being harmful to your skin.
+Body scrubs are a must-use in your body care routine if you want healthier-looking skin.

-Scrubs are usually salt or sugar-based, and they are mostly suspended in different oils.
-There are different skin types; salt-based scrub is for soft and sensitive skin, while sugar-based scrubs are used for areas on the skin with tougher texture, like the knees, elbows, soles, etc.
+Scrubs are usually salt or sugar-based and are suspended in different oils.
+There are different skin types: salt-based scrub is for soft and sensitive skin, while sugar-based scrubs are used for areas on the skin with a rougher texture, like the knees, elbows, soles, etc.

-Ancient Egyptians understood the full benefit of regular exfoliation, and the importance of body scrubs as skincare products.
+The Ancient Egyptians understood the full benefit of regular exfoliation and the importance of body scrubs as skincare products.

 Do I Use A Body Scrub Before or After Body Wash?

 Everyone is different, and not everyone is particular about when to use a body scrub.
-However, it's more effective to use a body scrub after your body wash, and that's because a body wash leaves you with perfectly prepped skin that'll make exfoliating more effective.
+However, using body wash before a body scrub is more effective, as the body wash leaves you with perfectly prepped skin for exfoliating.

-When you apply a body scrub before a body wash, you'll leave your skin with more dirt and sebum.
-Although, using a body scrub after your wash might leave your excess exfoliating particles and other grainy ingredients on your skin.
+Applying a body scrub before a body wash will leave your skin with more dirt and sebum.
+Although, using a body scrub after your body wash might leave excess exfoliating particles and other grainy ingredients on your skin.

 So, to make a perfect balance, you can use a body wash before and after your body scrub.